Jorge Soler Player Props: Marlins vs. Rangers

 Jorge Soler At The Plate

-- Soler leads Miami with 94 hits, batting .242 this season with 45 extra-base hits.
+- Soler leads Miami in total hits (95) this season while batting .242 with 45 extra-base hits.

-- Among qualifying hitters in MLB action, he ranks 107th in batting average, 72nd in on-base percentage, and 27th in slugging.
+- He ranks 112th in batting average, 73rd in on base percentage, and 26th in slugging among qualified hitters in MLB play.

-- Soler is batting .273 with two homers during his last outings and is riding a six-game hitting streak.
+- Soler will look to extend his seven-game hitting streak.
+He's batting .273 with two homers over the course of his last games.

-- Soler has an RBI in 34 of 105 games this year, with multiple RBI in 15 of them.
+- Soler has driven in a run in 34 games this year (32.1%), including 15 games with more than one RBI (14.2%).
 He has also driven home three or more of his team's runs in five contests.

+- He has scored in 45 of 106 games this season, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.